-I was a few years outside of college and I was wearing a tie every day to work.
-I had an excellent job in sales with one of the top moving companies in the Washington DC area.
+I was a few years outside of college, and I wore a tie to work every day.
+I had an excellent job in sales with one of the top moving companies in the Washington, DC, area.
 I had a company car and a relatively flexible schedule.
-I enjoyed who I was working with and I took pride in what I was doing.
-The CEO of my company was a self-made millionaire and a brilliant business man.
+I enjoyed who I was working with, and I took pride in what I was doing.
+The CEO of my company was a self-made millionaire and a brilliant businessman.
 I had almost unlimited access to him, which was uncommon for somebody in my position.

-Earning an entry level salary, I lived comfortably with my three roommates in our luxury townhome in Herndon.
-Our rent was low and I had some spending money each week, which I successfully burned through each weekend.
-I had stress typical of any full time professional, but my work-personal life balance was relatively healthy.
+Earning an entry-level salary, I lived comfortably with my three roommates in our luxury townhome in Herndon.
+Our rent was low, and I had some money to spend each week, which I successfully burned through each weekend.
+I had stress typical of any full-time professional, but my work-personal life balance was relatively healthy.

 Still, there was a void in my life… or at least in my career.